 Continue reading Audiobookshelf Storage: Using Rclone Volume Plugin vs. Host MountsZFS Disaster Recovery: Rebuilding and Mirroring a Pool After Top-Level Vdev Error

 I recently learned a hard lesson about ZFS Vdev architecture after attempting to convert a single-disk pool into a mirror.
 By mistake, I added the new disk as a top-level Vdev, rather than attaching it as a mirror.
-As zpool remove
+As zpool remove and zpool detach both failed on the top-level Vdev, I was forced to destroy the pool and restore the data from a snapshot.

 This process outlines how I recovered data and subsequently created a proper mirror configuration.